• Skip to primary navigation

 Method: ‘

-In a pan, add 2 tbsp of coconut oil.
+In a pan, add 2 tablespoon of coconut oil.
 Add mashed shallots and saute well.

 Meanwhile, mash grated coconut, cumin seeds and two shallots.